 - manage strategic discussions with partners

-- give professional support and leadership to the public health system including jointly appointing directors of public health, clinical and medical supervision, and professional guidance and leadership
+- give professional support and leadership to the public health system, clinical and medical supervision, and professional guidance and leadership

 - see that PHE centres provide consistently high-quality services, address local needs and priorities, and contribute to improving local health